zendeskgarden/css-components/README.md

 See [package registry
 documentation](https://github.com/zendeskgarden/LANDSCAPE/wiki/Package-Registry)
-for the configuration needed to install `@zendeskgarden`-scoped packages as dependencies in your own program.
+for the configuration needed to install `@zendesk`-scoped packages as dependencies in your own program.

 ## Usage